Officers charged with manslaughter over death in custody

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police have filed manslaughter charges against three officers in connection with the death of a man in custody in Hawera in Taranaki last year.
+Police have filed manslaughter charges against three officers in connection with the death of a man in custody.

 The charges allege that the officers were grossly negligent in their duty of care to the victim and that this negligence was a causal factor in his death.